Our gorgeous banquet venue by the sea

 The island was used as a mine storehouse for a Finnish garrison from 1920 to 1933, until the mines were moved to Melkki island.
 At this point, the work at Lonna was focused on clearing mines.

-Now these old mine storehouses are being brought back to life as their banquet halls will be opened to the public.
+Now these old mine storehouses are brought back to life as their banquet halls were opened to the public 2016.

 Come and enjoy the atmosphere of the mine storehouse!